Order of Assassins: Expansion into Syria

-The next generation
+Post-succession period

 In 1124, Hassan-i Sabbah died, leaving a legacy that reverberated throughout the Middle East for centuries.
 He was succeeded at Alamut by Kiya Buzurg Ummid.

 The appointment of a new da'i at Alamut may have led the Seljuks to believe the Assassins were in a weakened position, and Ahmad Sanjar launched an attack on them in 1126.
-Led by Sanjar's vizier Mu'in ad-Din Kashi, the Seljuks again struck at Quhistan and also Nishapur in the east, and at Rudbar to the north.
+Led by Sanjar's vizier Mu'in ad-Din Kashi, the Seljuks again struck at Quhistan and Nishapur in the east, and at Rudbar to the north.
 In the east, the Seljuks had minor successes at a village near Sabzevar, where the population was destroyed, their leader leaping from the mosque's minaret, and at Turaythirth in Nishapur, where the attackers "killed many, took much booty, and then returned."
 At best, the results were not decisive, but superior to the routing the Seljuks received in the north, with one expedition driven back, losing their previous booty, and another having a Seljuk commander captured.
 In the end, the Isma'ili position was better than before the offensive.
 In the guise of a peace offering of two Arabian horses, Assassins gained the confidence of Mu'in ad-Din Kashi and killed him in 1127.

 At the same time, in Syria, a Persian named Bahram al-Da'i, the successor to Abu Tahir al-Sa'igh who had been executed in Aleppo in 1113, appeared in Damascus reflecting cooperation between the Assassins and Toghtekin, including a joint operation against the Crusaders.
 Bahram, a Persian from Asterabad (present-day Gorgan), had lived in secrecy after the expulsion of the Assassins from Aleppo and was the nephew of the Assassin Abu Ibrahim al-Asterbadi who had been executed by Berkyaruq in 1101.
 Bahram was most likely behind the murder of al-Bursuqi in 1126, whose assassination may have been ordered by the Seljuk sultan Mahmud II.
 He later established a stronghold near Banias.
 During an attack on the Lebanese valley of Wadi al-Taym, Bahram captured and tortured to death a local chieftain named Baraq ibn Jandal.
 In retaliation, his brother Dahhak ibn Jandal killed Bahram in 1127.
 So great was the fear and hatred of the Assassins that the messenger delivering Bahram's head and hands to Cairo was rewarded with a robe of honor.
 That fear was justified as caliph al-Amir bi-Ahkam Allah was murdered at court in 1130 by ten Assassins.